 - a) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has generally been regular in depositing its undisputed statutory dues including income-tax, Goods and Service Tax and cess etc. except in some cases in deposition of GST & TDS during the year.
-There are no undisputed dues payable, outstanding as on 31st March, 2019 for a period of more than six months from the date they became payable. - According to the information and explanations given to us, there are no amounts in respect of income tax, Goods and Service Tax etc. that have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has not taken any loans or borrowings from any financial institutions & banks. - (ix) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has not raised money by way of initial public offer or further public offer (including debt instrument) any term loans during the period under audit therefore, paragraph 3 (ix) of the order is not applicable to the company. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given by the management, we report that no fraud by the Company or any fraud on the company by its officers or employees has been noticed or reported during the year.
+There are no undisputed dues payable, outstanding as on 31st March, 2020 for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us, there are no amounts in respect of income tax, Goods and Service Tax etc. that have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has not taken any loans or borrowings from any financial institutions & banks. - (ix) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has not raised money by way of initial public offer or further public offer (including debt instrument) any term loans during the period under audit therefore, paragraph 3 (ix) of the order is not applicable to the company. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given by the management, we report that no fraud by the Company or any fraud on the company by its officers or employees has been noticed or reported during the year.

-- (xi) According to information & explanations given to us, No managerial remuneration has been paid or provided in during the year. - (xii) As explained, the company is not a Nidhi Company.
-Therefore paragraph 3 (xii) of the order is not applicable to the company. - (xiii) As per the information and explanations given by the management, all the transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 and the details have been disclosed in the financial statements etc., as required by the applicable accounting standards. - (xiv) As per the information and explanations given by the management, company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
+- (xi) As the company is a private limited company, therefore, paragraph 3 (xi) of the order with regards to payment of managerial remuneration is not applicable to the company. - (xii) As explained, the company is not a Nidhi Company.
+Therefore paragraph 3 (xii) of the order is not applicable to the company. - (xiii) As the company is a private limited company it is not required to constitute audit committee hence section 177 of The Companies Act, 2013 is not applicable to the Company.
+The Company has complied with the provision of section 188 of The Companies Act, 2013 and the details have been disclosed in the financial statement as required by the applicable accounting standards. - (xiv) As per the information and explanations given by the management, company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
 Therefore paragraph 3 (xiv) of the order is not applicable to the company. - (xv) As per the information and explanations given by the management, the company has not entered into any non-cash transaction with directors or persons connected with him.
 Therefore paragraph 3 (xv) of the order is not applicable to the company. - (xvi) As per the information and explanations given by the management, company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
 Therefore paragraph 3 (xvi) of the order is not applicable to the company.

-For T R Chadha & Co LLP Firm's Reg.
+Firm's Reg.
 No-: 006711N/N500028 Chartered Accountants